 Some students have long planned to be an entrepreneur and they are up for everything we offer.
 A lot of the new business ideas come from the arts faculty and from science and technology.
 Many students set up their own businesses while studying, making things, selling things and trading things.

 National stats on how many graduates go on to set up their own business were always difficult to track down.
 The first destination leavers' survey didn't class self-employment as work.
 We lobbied hard for this to change and now self-employed graduates are counted.
-In 2013/14 5.9% of graduates went on to self-employment/freelance/running their own business."
+In 2016 5.6% of graduates went on to self-employment/freelance/running their own business and another 0.6% were in the process of setting up their own business."

-- Professor Julian Beer is Pro Vice-Chancellor at Birmingham City University (Previosly Pro Vice-Chancellor for Regional Enterprise at Plymouth University).
+- Professor Julian Beer is Pro Vice-Chancellor at Birmingham City University (Previously Pro Vice-Chancellor for Regional Enterprise at Plymouth University).

 "It's not necessary to have a degree to become an entrepreneur but it doesn't hurt.
 Learning is good and a degree shows you have a skill.
 It's also a fantastic way to make contacts and gain life experience.